Exercise and Your Menstrual Cycle

 Recognising the connection between exercise and your menstrual cycle can enhance your fitness routine and boost your overall well-being, here’s how…

-Understanding the relationship between exercise and your menstrual cycle can help you optimize your fitness routine and overall well-being.
-While exercise offers numerous health benefits, its impact on the menstrual cycle can vary.
-We will explore how different types and intensities of exercise can influence your cycle, provide tips for exercising during different phases, and highlight the benefits of staying active throughout your menstrual cycle.
+There is a big misconception that during your period you're meant to be resting and taking it easy, whilst actually science tells us the opposite.
+Understanding the relationship between exercise and your menstrual cycle can help you optimise your fitness routine and overall well-being.
+We will explore how your cycle should influence the different types and intensities of exercise, provide tips for exercising during different phases, and highlight the benefits of staying active throughout your menstrual cycle.
+We also speak about the importance of tracking your cycle and bleed pattern - not just to boost your performance but to bio-hack your health.

 - The Menstrual Cycle Phases -